Tom Kundert reports on the Portuguese powerhouse who has been linked with Manchester United and Arsenal...

 The highly respected veteran coach was referring to FC Porto’s Fernando, widely considered the best holding midfielder in Portugal over the past five years.
 Ironically, as Fernando at last becomes eligible to represent the Seleção, William’s emergence seems set to block the Porto man’s hopes of getting a Portugal call-up.

 - Passing 6

 - Dribbling 6

 As a 13-year-old William already stood out, starring at under-15 level football.
 So much so that Benfica dispatched official representatives to his home in Mira Sintra, on the outskirts of Lisbon, to sign him up at that tender age.
 They were astonished when he said no. William has been a Sporting supporter all his life and was set on playing for Benfica’s city rivals.

 What happens next?

 He has a €45 million release clause in his contract.
 Even at that price, Sporting are loathe to sell him.
 Reports suggest the club are preparing a massive hike in his wages to keep him at the Alvalade for one more season.
-It may depend on whether or not the Lions guarantee direct entrance to the group stages of next season’s Champions League by finishing in the top two.
-Manchester United have been scouting him all season, but should he become available the English giants will face stiff competition for his signature.
+Manchester United have been scouting him, but should he become available the English giants will face stiff competition for his signature.
 Spanish giants Barcelona and Real Madrid have also been linked.